 Welcome to the road less traveled.

 Where many a Land Rover and sojourner have trod.
 Where men and women captivated by Christ’s love brave a journey that begins with a whisper: “Who will go for me?”
 This road may take you far from the familiar and comfortable.
-It’s an offramp on the highway of the American dream.
+It is an offramp on the highway of the American dream.
 A detour from career and personal gain.
-A path so strange you will sometimes feel lost and inadequate.
+A path so strange you may sometimes feel lost or inadequate.
 Yet it is a beautiful and priceless journey – this life of simple faith and bold conviction, offered and spent for the glory of God in Africa.
 Will you join us?

 When you’re ready to talk to us about a listed opportunity or any other ministry avenue, just fill out an inquiry form.
 Maybe you feel God leading you into something specific.
 Or maybe you just don’t know.
 Either way, we’d love to join you in the discovery.